Summary

 Recovery can be prolonged and often involves:

-- 6-8 weeks of non-weight-bearing or limited weight-bearing to allow the soft-tissue repair to heal
+- 6-8 weeks of non-weight-bearing or limited weight-bearing to allow the soft-tissue repair to heal followed by:

-- 6-8 weeks of controlled rehabilitation while still protecting the repair in a boot or stiff soled shoe
+- 6-8 weeks of controlled rehabilitation while still protecting the repair in a boot or stiff soled shoe followed by:

-- 6-8+ weeks of increasing controlled sports-specific exercises
+- 6-8+ weeks of increasing controlled sports-specific exercises.

 It is not uncommon for swelling to persist for many months.
 It is also not uncommon to have some residual symptoms even after a seemingly successful surgery.
+Unfortunately for some, a severe turf toe injury could be a career ending injury.

 Potential Complications